lshpaner/eda_toolkit/source/eda_plots.rst

 - **KDE and Histograms Plots**: Useful for showing the distribution of a single variable.
   When combined, these can provide a clearer picture of data density and distribution.

-- **Outliers and Feature Scaling**: Identifying outliers is critical for understanding the data's distribution and potential anomalies.
+- **Feature Scaling and Outliers**: Identifying outliers is critical for understanding the data's distribution and potential anomalies.
   The EDA Toolkit offers various methods for outlier detection, including enhanced visualizations using box plots and scatter plots.

 - **Stacked Crosstab Plots**: These are used to display multiple data series on the same chart, comparing